SumoLogic-Labs/sumologic-rfsync/readme.md

 * extend the download/upload functions

-* implement unique headers when publishing

-* implement unique signatures when querying

-* downkoiad gzipped data use for installed collector
+* download gzipped data use for installed collector

 License